-How to Throw a Valentine Party for Very Young Kids
+Valentines Kids Party Ideas for Very Young Kids

 I go easy on the decorations and focus on what we are going to do.
 I ask each family to bring a treat to share.
 That takes care of the snacks and I don’t have to cook for days.
-Another reason to let kids bring the treats is because this is another great way to get parents involved in the daycare.
+You can also do these fun party drinks for kids to make the day special.
+Another reason to let kids bring the treats is that this is another great way to get parents involved in the daycare.
 Parent involvement is a big key to a successful childcare business.
-Click here to see more ways to get parents involved.

 I love process art.
 I think letting kids design their own things builds their confidence and lets them enjoy learning to be creative with the art supplies.
 Different mediums to explore is a great way to teach your budding artists how to manipulate supplies to make things they love and believe in their abilities.

 Cut out a big paper heart and let kids do collage art on it.
 You can also give them cut pieces of colored tissue paper or construction paper in Valentine colors and let them cover the heart with those.
 This is another great fine motor skill building idea.

 Clay or playdough art is super fun in Valentine colors.
 You can help them make hearts and let them air dry or dry them in the oven.
 You can poke a hole in the top of the heart with a pencil so they can hang them up at home.
 Tie a cute piece of yarn or ribbon to make a hanger.

 Heart people are another fun idea.
 Show the kids how to make accordion strips they can use for arms and legs.
 Give them a cut-out heart and let them make a face on it.
 I love wiggly eyes for this.
 They’re so cute!
 Help them glue the arms and legs onto the heart to make it into a heart person.
 Mom and dad will love receiving this.